Whiteness as property

-Cheryl Harris
+Background

 In her paper published in the Harvard Law Review titled “Whiteness as Property,” Cheryl Harris introduced the concept to the legal academy and critical race theory.
 Harris noticed while reading Plessy v.
 Ferguson that Plessy’s legal team argued he was denied the property of whiteness when he was identified as Black and made to move to the designated space for Black people.

 Harris argues that this idea of racialized property has its roots in slavery:The social relations that produced racial identity as a justification for slavery also had implications for the conceptualization of property.
 This result was predictable, as the institution of slavery, lying at the very core of economic relations, was bound up with the idea of property.
+Through slavery, race and economic domination were fused.Harris further argues that the concept also roots from land theft as a legal process, historically granting white people racialized access to land and the means of development.
+Whiteness exists as a reputation and status property, offering white individuals a valuable identity classification.

-Through slavery, race and economic domination were fused.In anticipation of critics, Harris says that whiteness as property is inalienable rather than alienable and metaphysical rather than physical, as is rights-based property generally.
+In anticipation of critics, Harris says that whiteness as property is inalienable rather than alienable and metaphysical rather than physical, as is rights-based property generally.
+The concept has become a cornerstone of critical race theory and faces both praise and backlash.

-David Roediger
+Conceptual and theoretical development

+Whiteness as property has expanded into other subjects and disciplines, sometimes inspiring new facets of the concept or improving existing ideas.

+Wages of whiteness

 David Roediger, a historian of racism and whiteness, builds on whiteness as property by arguing that poor whites historically gained the wages of whiteness by aligning themselves with white elites over working Black people.
 While they have made little to no material gain from this relationship, they still have the property of their whiteness, perhaps the only meaningful property they own.

+Whiteness as capital

+This concept describes white identity as not just property, but the means of accessing economic, political, and social power.
+White individuals are given privileges in workplaces, classrooms, and other contexts to achieve authority, status, and reputation.
+While whiteness as property focuses on how whiteness is a legal invention and asset, identity as capital sees it as that and also a leveraged and invisible advantage.
+Because housing, banking, and education all reward white norms, social capital is granted along racialized lines.

+Whiteness as growth

+This concept links whiteness with the growth imperative, indicating that as whiteness developed within a capitalist context, it took on the features of economic growthism/productivism.
+Whiteness has historically operated as fundamental to capitalistic growth driven by slavery and land theft.
+Whiteness as property sees white identity as a property interest asserted by white society, while whiteness as growth sees it also as embedded into the economic growth imperative of white capitalist society.

+Masculinity as property

+A socio-legal framework, this idea refers to how male identity and the masculinity associated with it operates as a form of property that one can gain from over gender minorities.